Skip to content

 Visual outcomes for the Roku Pro Series identify a technical win for Mini LED density.
 Screen graphics verify high quality build standards in natural light.

-Interface Mechanics and Voice Remote Pro
+Roku TV Mini LED Interface and Voice Remote Pro

 Simplicity defines the daily usage of this hardware.
 The Roku OS stays out of the way so the shows stay the main focus.
-It is a reliable tool for anyone who hates moving through a maze of menus just to find an app.
+Moreover, it is a reliable tool for anyone who hates moving through a maze of menus just to find an app.
 The speed of the internal chip ensures that every selection happens without the lag found in budget smart televisions.

 Technical Comparison Table